Life Is Beautiful: A Letter to Gaza / الحياة حلوة

 Jean Rouch Award — Honorable Mention

-In the form of a film letter, Life is Beautiful, by Palestinian filmmaker Mohamed Jabaly (Ambulance, Gaza Online), meditates on correspondence and the use of film to secure participation in global discussions about family and intimacy in Palestine.
-Life is Beautiful also comments on the practices of documenting one's life, the passage of time, and the contradictions of living in a country that has trouble recognizing an immigrant’s status of belonging through legal means.
+Told in the form of a film letter, Life is Beautiful by Palestinian filmmaker Mohamed Jabaly (Ambulance, Gaza Online) meditates on correspondence and the power of film to secure participation in global conversations about family, intimacy, and belonging in Palestine.
+The film also comments on the act of documenting one’s life, the passage of time, and the contradictions of living in a country that has trouble recognizing an immigrant’s right to belong through legal means.